Chief Executive - Michelle Thompson B.E.M.

 In January 2015 I was honoured to have been given the opportunity of using my senior management skills for the role of Chief Executive Officer and to continue making a positive difference to health and social care users in Darlington.
 I am driven by a passion to ensure that the patient, carer, and public voice is not only listened to but understood and acted upon appropriately.

 I lost my 18-year-old sister to an aggressive form of teenage bone cancer in 1995 and in 2003 at the age of 36, I was diagnosed with thyroid cancer.
 Since then I have run, hiked and cycled all over the world raising money and awareness for Macmillan Cancer Support.
-By using my voice locally, regionally and nationally throughout my fourteen years of volunteering, I have gained invaluable experience and made a difference not only in my own community but in the health and social care and voluntary and community sectors.
+By using my voice locally, regionally and nationally throughout my fifteen years of volunteering, I gained invaluable experience and made a difference not only in my own community but in the health and social care and voluntary and community sectors.
 I was incredibly proud to receive the British Empire Medal in the 2013 New Years Honours List for Community and Charity Work in Darlington and County Durham.
 I feel very strongly that volunteers are a charity’s most valued asset and I am keen to empower local people, explore recruitment opportunities and create new and exciting engagement ideas that appeal to our diverse population.

 Diane Lax - Operations Manager